 The English Honors Program provides an opportunity for students to study intensively with a full-time faculty member and a small group of dedicated fellow students, and to graduate with departmental honors.
 Admitted students take a two-semester senior seminar, conduct an original research project, complete an Honors exam, and present their research at a college-wide conference.
 Students with a grade-point average of 3.3 may apply for admission to the program.
-Interested students should meet with the faculty Chair of the program, Jason Tougaw, as early as possible in their college careers.
+Interested students should meet with the faculty Chair of the program, Natalie Léger, as early as possible in their college careers.

 After satisfactory completion of the program requirements, Honors students who meet the requirements of the program graduate with Honors, High Honors, or Highest Honors, an accomplishment (marked on student transcripts) that is a decided asset in any future endeavor.